HomeBeveragesWine

 Beef Tenderloin Steaks Topped with Horseradish and Dijon Mustard might be a good recipe to expand your main course recipe box.
 One serving contains 344 calories, 51g of protein, and 14g of fat.
 This recipe serves 2 and costs $6.7 per serving.
 1 person were impressed by this recipe.
 It will be a hit at your valentin day event.
 This recipe from Allrecipes requires tarragon leaves, pepper, dijon mustard, and basil.
 From preparation to the plate, this recipe takes about 8 hours and 40 minutes.
 It is a good option if you're following a gluten free, dairy free, paleolithic, and primal diet.
 With a spoonacular score of 80%, this dish is good.
 Beef Tenderloin Steaks with Seared Mushrooms and Red Wine Vinaigrette, Turkey BLT with Creamy Dijon Mustard, and Steak And Pepper Rounds With Rose Horseradish Garlic Creme Sauce are very similar to this recipe.

-Green Salad with Onion Dressing could be just the gluten free, dairy free, and lacto ovo vegetarian recipe you've been looking for.
-One portion of this dish contains roughly 2g of protein, 16g of fat, and a total of 164 calories.
-For $1.16 per serving, this recipe covers 5% of your daily requirements of vitamins and minerals.
-This recipe serves 12.
-This recipe from Taste of Home has 1 fans.
-From preparation to the plate, this recipe takes roughly 1 hour and 5 minutes.
-If you have chicken broth, white wine vinegar, salt, and a few other ingredients on hand, you can make it.
+Colorful Pea Salad could be just the gluten free and lacto ovo vegetarian recipe you've been looking for.
+One portion of this dish contains approximately 6g of protein, 2g of fat, and a total of 97 calories.
+This recipe serves 6.
+For 46 cents per serving, this recipe covers 13% of your daily requirements of vitamins and minerals.
+If you have buttermilk, basil, red wine vinegar, and a few other ingredients on hand, you can make it.
+1 person found this recipe to be tasty and satisfying.
 Only a few people really liked this hor d'oeuvre.
-All things considered, we decided this recipe deserves a spoonacular score of 53%.
-This score is good.
-Similar recipes include Quinoa, Tomato, Green Onion Side Salad, Fresh Green Bean and Tomato Salad with Creamy Garlic Dressing, and Green Fruit Salad with Orange Yogurt Dressing.
+From preparation to the plate, this recipe takes around 20 minutes.
+It is brought to you by Taste of Home.
+All things considered, we decided this recipe deserves a spoonacular score of 78%.
+This score is pretty good.
+Colorful and Crunchy Pomegranate and Spinach Side Salad, Colorful Red Quinoa Not So Tabbouleh Salad, and Colorful Wild Rice Salad are very similar to this recipe.

 Videos for Making Different French Wine Style Dishes